melxx001/melxx001.github.io/_drafts/learning-es6.md

 #### Use a Promise

-You can use a promise with the `then` method which takes two arguments -- a callback for when fullfilled, and one for when rejected.
+You can use a promise with the `then` method which takes two arguments -- a callback for when fulfilled, and one for when rejected.

 ~~~ javascript
 promise.then( function( result ){